 In a labour hire arrangement, the worker is directly employed by the labour hire provider.
 The provider then supplies the worker’s labour to the host employer.

 Many provisions of the OHS Act specify that “employers” owe a number of duties to “employees”.
-From 22 March 2022, a labour hire worker performing work for a host is taken to be the employee of the host for the purposes of these obligations under the .
+From 22 March 2022, a labour hire worker performing work for a host is taken to be the employee of the host for the purposes of these obligations under the Occupational Health and Safety Act .

 Labour hire amendments - a new consultation requirement